misol1/gotoxy/README.md

 (3)   One or more of: 'r/c/C' to restore/follow/visibly-follow cursor position,
-      'w/W/z' to wrap/wordwrap/wrap-0 text, 'i' to ignore all control codes, 's' to enable vertical scrolling, 'x' to enable support for expressions, 'k' to check for key press(es) and return last key value (4)   Same as (2) for both values, but '-' to force is not supported.
-In addition, use 'k' to keep current color, 'H/h' to start/stop forcing current color, '+' for next color, '/' for previous color
+      'w/W/z' to wrap/wordwrap/wrap-0 text, 'i' to ignore all control codes, 's' to enable vertical scrolling, 'x' to enable support for expressions, 'n' to ignore newline characters, 'k' to check for key press(es) and return last key value
+(4)   Same as (2) for both values, but '-' to force is not supported.
+In addition, use
+      'k' to keep current color, 'H/h' to start/stop forcing current color, '+' for next color, '/' for previous color